 If you have employees who are happy to get involved with these events and are credible enough to speak at them, then give them that opportunity.
 We saw several companies do this at the recent CPA Congress to great effect, using their most credible people to give industry-specific insights.
 This practice reflects well on you as an employer, as their credibility will rub off on the organisation and shows that you have great people working for you – a key draw card for top candidates.

-Naturally, when marketing your brand, it can be tempting to oversell certain elements, or present yourself as something you’re not.
+Naturally, when marketing your brand, it can be tempting to oversell certain elements or present yourself as something you’re not.
 Though you may attract a certain type of candidate this way, they will quickly become disengaged once they realise that the reality is very different from what they were expecting.
-Regardless of whether you’re an enterprise or a small business, funky startup or a fast-paced, business-driven environment, don’t hide who you are as an organisation.
+Regardless of whether you’re an enterprise or a small business, a funky startup or a fast-paced, business-driven environment, don’t hide who you are as an organisation.
 Take ownership of your identity and present it honestly in your employer branding.
 This way you’re more likely to engage people who are a good fit for your company culture, which in turn will result in a more engaged workforce.

 Although the basis of your employer brand is built upon the experience you give your current employees, remember that it’s also a recruitment tool.
 This means that the strength of your employer brand also needs to be reflected in your recruitment process.
 From the moment that a candidate applies for a job, they’re interacting with your brand, so ensuring a good candidate experience is crucial.
 Make jobs easy to apply for and be communicative with candidates throughout the process.
 Even if you’re giving them bad news, a call to provide constructive feedback, enabling improvement, can go a long way to making a good impression.